Preparing and practising for the test

+These tests are most closely like the one you will take to gain your certificate.
 Each practice test has 40 questions like the ones in the National Test.
 These questions test your knowledge and understanding of English.
-The tests in the fast track route are on screen and they are marked automatically.
+The tests in the Learner Route are on screen and they are marked automatically.
 You will be able to:

 How can I improve my confidence for the test experience?

 Have a look at Pointers to test success in the Quick Links for hints and tips.

 Now you have started on your learner journey, why not think about other courses you could join?
 There are all sorts of courses out there, so there's bound to be one for you.
 Have a look at the Guide to next steps in study for some ideas.Best of luck!
 Let us know how you get on by e-mailing email@example.com.